TajaKuzman/Genre-Datasets-Comparison/README.md

     - Other: predicted with various FTD labels, mostly 'A12 (promotion)': 0.44 (less Promotion on MT)
     - Script/Drama (1): not well predicted - as 'A16 (information)' - but there is only one instance.

+Then I applied GINCO-downcast and MT-GINCO downcast classifiers to the FTD dataset.
+Also in this direction (trained on Slovene/English data, predicted on English data), it seems that there is not a big difference between cross-lingual and monolingual prediction.
+The GINCO and MT-GINCO predictions differ only in case of 347 instances (29%).

 ### FTD and CORE-main categories